Car insurance for drivers with bad credit

 How does bad credit affect monthly car insurance?

-Most car insurance providers will give you the option of paying your car insurance premiums on a monthly or yearly basis.
+Most car insurance providers give you the option of paying your car insurance premiums on a monthly or yearly basis.
 However, if you choose to pay monthly premiums, the insurer may add interest to the cost of your premiums, as you’re effectively getting credit on your yearly policy.
-So this will likely cost more overall.
-So it’s generally cheaper to pay for your insurance in one annual instalment.
+So, this will likely cost more overall.
+It’s generally cheaper to pay for your insurance in one annual instalment.

 When you apply for car insurance, some insurance providers will perform a soft search credit check to confirm the details you have provided are correct.
-However, if you then choose to pay insurance on a monthly basis, your insurer may perform a hard search, which details your credit history and credit score.
+However, if you then choose to pay insurance monthly, your insurer may perform a hard search, which details your credit history and credit score.

-If you’re found to have bad credit, the insurer may decide to charge you more in interest on your monthly premiums, as you’ll be considered a higher risk of making your repayments.
+If you have bad credit, the insurer may charge more in interest on your monthly premiums, as you’ll be considered a higher risk of making your repayments.

-Having a poor credit score doesn’t mean you won’t be able to get car insurance but there may be a few more hoops to jump through.
-It’s important to check your credit score, which you can do for free, so you know where you stand and even if it is poor, over time there are lots of ways to improve it.
-If you’re really struggling to find insurance, a specialist provider or broker (the British Insurance Brokers’ Association (BIBA) has a list of approved brokers) may be able to help.”
+Having a poor credit score doesn’t mean you can’t get car insurance, but there may be a few more hoops to jump through.
+It’s important to check your credit score, which you can do for free, so you know where you stand.
+Even if it is poor, there are lots of ways to improve it over time.
+If you’re really struggling to find insurance, a specialist provider or broker (the British Insurance Brokers’ Association has a list of approved brokers) may be able to help.”

 Rebecca Goodman, financial journalist